AndreiFAD/raspberry_pi_cluster/README.md

 Then we can set up a separate subnet:

 Step 1: create a file – sudo nano bridge.sh<br>
-copy this script to the file https://raw.githubusercontent.com/AndreiFAD/raspberry_pi_cluster/main/clusterhost_network_setup.sh<br>
+copy this script to the file or download it:<br> https://raw.githubusercontent.com/AndreiFAD/raspberry_pi_cluster/main/clusterhost_network_setup.sh<br>
 Step 2: Execute the script on your Pi like so.<br>
 $ sudo bash bridge.sh<br>
 Step 3: Reboot.<br>
 $ sudo reboot

-## Setup the cluster nodes:<br>
+## Preparation of nodes (network, user, authorized keys):<br>
-I made a script to set up the network for master and for workers. the different is only the variables in the top and master wlan0 is configured as well<br>
+I made a script to set up the network for master and for workers. the different is only the variables in the top and master wlan0 is configured as well

 https://raw.githubusercontent.com/AndreiFAD/raspberry_pi_cluster/main/master_node_preparation.sh

 https://raw.githubusercontent.com/AndreiFAD/raspberry_pi_cluster/main/workers_node_preparation.sh

-Don’t forget to change these lines for your setup with both of the scripts:
+Don’t forget to change these lines for your setup with both of the scripts:<br>
 ```
 ipAddress="10.1.2.91"
 hostAddress="master"